 I am not a dark beer fan but this course was paired with a coffee-flavoured Porter beer, Bière Toast, from BABPBAP.
 Whoever dreamed up this pairing was spot on.

 The sorbet of herbs perched atop the granité was a refreshing and delightful course.
 Our server was well versed in explaining the leaves, flowers and what region of France they came from.

 Ferrandi Paris Course #7: Gnocchi Vanilla with Ice Cream

 Chocolate and I are always happy together.
 Add in a scoop of vanilla ice cream, vanilla gnocchi, an emulsion of tonka, and a little sablé hidden underneath and this dessert gets a round of “Mmmm, mmmm, mmmmm” around the table!

 How pretty is this?
 Perhaps this dish was created just to be photographed but once set before you it is obligatory to savour.
 Or as they say in France, “On attaque!”

-English cream, toast wrapped in sablé, toast and ice cream placed on top… a showstopper in looks, taste and surprising light.
+English cream, toast wrapped in sablé, toast and ice cream placed on top… a showstopper in looks, taste and surprisingly light.